 We expect to meet our future short-term liquidity requirements through cash on hand and net cash provided by our current operations.
-We expect that our operating subsidiaries will generate sufficient cash flow to cover operating expenses.
+We expect that our operating subsidiaries will generate sufficient cash flow to cover operating expenses and the payment of principal and interest on our indebtedness as they become due.
 We may elect to meet certain long-term liquidity requirements or to continue to pursue strategic opportunities through utilizing cash on hand, cash generated from our current operations and the issuance of securities in the future.
 Management believes adequate capital and borrowings are available from various sources to fund our commitments to the extent required.